notAperson535/OneClick-macOS-Simple-KVM/README.md

-sudo dnf install qemu qemu-img python3 python3-pip # for Fedora sudo eopkg install qemu # for Solus OS sudo emerge -a qemu python dev-python/pip # for Gentoo
+sudo dnf install qemu qemu-img python3 python3-pip # for Fedora sudo eopkg install qemu # for Solus OS sudo emerge -a qemu python dev-python/pip # for Gentoo To use in NIXOS add qemu, pyton3, and pip in your packages list.
 ```

 If you are installing on Solus OS, extracting qemu may take a while, so be patient.